fgx/fgx.github.io/sandbox/globe-crossfeed-replay/readme.md

 ### 2016-08-02 ~ R4

 Back to creating objects foe each callsigns.
-Means fewer objects to update 60 times per second. ;-) Will need to look at monitoring both callsigns and FIDs Still too many zomble trails.
-A
+Means fewer objects to update 60 times per second. ;-)

+Will need to look at monitoring both callsigns and FIDs.
+Still too many zomble trails.
-And there still appear to be some memory and performance issues tat should be cleaned up prior to adding features
+And there still appear to be some memory and performance issues tat should be cleaned up prior to adding features.

 * Linking meshes and trails to callsigns
 * Add more metrics